rynereger/rtd-tutorial/docs/source/index.rst

 to develop a tool to determine the relative suitability of utility-scale solar development on Navajo tribal lands.
 This serves as the documentation of this tool.

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

-Lumache has its documentation hosted on Read the Docs.

 Motivation
 ------------